W1ndst0rm/Treillage/README.md

 Using raw HTTP methods
 ----------------------
-If there isn't an function written for the built-in endpoint you need, you can still use the rate limiting and credential rotator features
+If there isn't a function written for the built-in endpoint you need, you can still use the rate limiting and credential rotation features
 ```python
 from filevine import Filevine